-Mental health is a fairly new concept in terms of personal development.
+Mental health is a relatively new concept in terms of personal development.
 During the 18th and 19th centuries, the phrase ‘mental health’ was akin to the supernatural or witchcraft.
 Mental health had such negative undertones that anyone who showed symptoms was either killed or locked away.

 Positive mental health awareness